 When researchers at Harvard studied 37,918 men between the ages of 40 and 75, they found a strong link between the amount of time a man spent watching TV and his risk of diabetes.
 None of the men had diabetes when the study began in 1986, but over the next 10 years the men who watched the most TV were nearly three times more likely to develop the disease than those who spent the least time in front of the tube.
 TV watching has also been linked to obesity, another diabetes risk factor — but even when the scientists took obesity into account, they found that heavy-duty TV watching increased the risk of diabetes by nearly two and a half times.
 And another Harvard study found that men who watch the most TV have higher levels of LDL ("bad") cholesterol and lower levels of HDL ("good") cholesterol than those who watch less.
 Along with diabetes and obesity, it's an invitation to cardiovascular disease — and tuning into medical shows like ER won't lessen the risk at all.

 The average American man spends more than 4 hours a day watching TV.
-If he devoted just 30 minutes of that time to exercise, he'd be much healthier.
+If he devoted just 30 minutes of that free time to activities and exercise, he'd be much healthier.

 Regular exercise has enormous benefits.
 In addition to reducing the risk of obesity and diabetes, it lowers blood pressure and cholesterol levels.
 The net result is a lower likelihood of heart disease and stroke, the first and third leading causes of death in the United States.